Boiler Installation Gulfport

 What safety precautions should I take with a new boiler?

-• Carbon Monoxide Detectors: Install carbon monoxide detectors on every level of your home and ensure they're functioning correctly.
+• Carbon Monoxide Detectors: Install carbon monoxide detectors on every level of your home and test them regularly. .
 Carbon monoxide (CO) is an odorless, colorless gas that can be produced by a malfunctioning boiler. .
 Detectors will alert you if there's a CO leak.

 • Annual Service: Have your boiler serviced annually.
 This ensures it's working at its best.
 Regular maintenance ensures optimal performance and protects your investment.